 Many fats are actually good for us, and are in fact essential to our good health.
 Fat intake is vital to healthy fertility.
 Instead of worrying about how much fat we eat, we need to be concerned with the types of fats we eat.
 We need a certain amount of saturated fats to produce cholesterol.
-Cholesterol is needed for formation of healthy cell membranes and remember from earlier in this guide that it is a precursor to all steroid hormones (progesterone, estrogen, FSH, ect).
+Cholesterol is needed for formation of healthy cell membranes and remember from earlier in this guide that it is a precursor to all steroid hormones (progesterone, estrogen, FSH, etc.).
 We cannot have proper hormonal balance without adequate amounts of saturated fats.

 We also need balanced amounts of unsaturated fats.
 Essential fatty acids are three types of unsaturated good fats.
 There are three different types of unsaturated fatty acids; Omega-3, Omega-6 and Omega-9.

-Royal Jelly is a substance that is secreted by nurse worker bees glands.
+Royal Jelly is a substance that is secreted by nurse worker bee’s glands.
 Royal Jelly is rich in amino acids (29 to be exact), lipids, sugars, some vitamins, fatty acids and most importantly, proteins.
 It contains ample levels of iron and calcium.
 Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
 It is beneficial to those individuals that suffer from a hormonal imbalance, as it helps to provide support to the endocrine system.
 It may also help with problems that are related to hormonal imbalance.
 There’s proof in one 2008 rat study, published in the International Journal of Fertility and Sterility, that found that Royal Jelly “promotes folliculogensis [the maturing of follicles in an ovary] and increases ovarian hormones…”

 Adaptogen Herbs for Protecting & Nourishing the Endocrine System

 Adaptogen is one of the many definitions for the therapeutic action a plant has.
 Adaptogen herbs are nourishing to the entire endocrine system.
-Adaptogens increase resistance to mind-body stress , enhance overall vitality and health.
-David Winston, RH (AHG) is an herbalist and ethnobotanist teaches in his book Adaptogens Herbs for Strength, Stamina, and Stress Relief that plants recognized as adaptogens help to normalize the bodies functions even during diseased states, are non-toxic, nutritive, and have been deemed safe for long term use.
+Adaptogens increase resistance to mind-body stress and can enhance overall vitality and health.
+David Winston, RH (AHG) is an herbalist and ethnobotanist teaches in his book Adaptogens Herbs for Strength, Stamina, and Stress Relief that plants recognized as adaptogens help to normalize the body’s functions even during diseased states, are non-toxic, nutritive, and have been deemed safe for long term use.